 The first ship for a company that has changed the leisure industry, as we can maybe even say, was built at the Fincantieri Yards at Marghera, Italy as yardnumber 5989.
 The Walt Disney Company had already offered cruises aboard the ships of the Premier Cruise Line between 1983 and 1993 so people could extend their holiday after they visited Walt Disney World in Orlando, Florida.
 When the deal ended in 1993 and Premier Cruise Line was declared bankrupt in 1997, Disney had set up their own cruiseline, Magical Cruise Company Limited in 1995 to finetune their cruise-experience and offer a totally new form of holidaymaking with the company.
 The leisureindustry was of course not new, neither was cruising, but Disney created a whole new world around their venture and that was something we don't see often.
 Next to their own departureterminal in Port Canaveral, based in design on the art-deco oceanterminal at Southampton, England, the company also bought their own island, Castaway Quay, instead of leasing it like most other lines.
 But most importantly, there had to be ships and Disney did not start lightly, as they placed an order for two liners of 83.000 tons at the famous Italian yards.

-The first to float out was Disney Magic, at the 17th of april of 1997 to be precise.
-The ship measured a total of 83.338 tons, has a lenght of 294,06 meters and is 32,25 meters wide.
+Yards, indeed.
+Disney Magic wasn't built at one shipyard, but at two.
+The bowsection was built at the Fincantieri Yards at Ancona and the aftsection was built at the yards of Marghera, near Venice.
+The united ship floated out at the 17th of april of 1997.
+The ship measured a total of 83.338 tons, has a lenght of 294,06 meters (making them longer then the Main Street USA in the Magical Kingdom of Disney World Orlando) and is 32,25 meters wide.
 She is driven by five 16-cylinder diesel engines powering two propellers that can reach a speed of 21,5 knots normally, maximum given is 25,36 knots.
 This makes the ship quite fast.
 A maximum passengercapacity is 2500, but based on a two-per-cabin number this is 1750.
 Those are cared for by 954 crewmembers at her 11 passengerdecks.
+Originally, her Maiden Voyage was planned for the 12th of march 1998, but because of the delays the shipyard experienced with the building of the Rotterdam for Holland America Line, workers were used there and also Disney Magic became delayed.
+But the ships later seemed to have become friendly again with eachother as they shared three ports in Norway during a 2015 cruise.

 The ship seen from high up docked at Alesund, Norway at the 9th of june 2015.

 Disney is not a company that does something half.
 The ships are designed to be a family-friendly total package, of couse especially suitable for children of all ages.
 The ship is decorated in art-deco throughout, a little hint to oceanliner history.
+Her later sister Disney Wonder was designed with an Art-Nouveau basis.
 Outside, this is also visible, as she is the modern equivalent to Cunard Line's first Queen Elizabeth, built in the late 1930's.
 Even the colours are the same, but this is mostly because the mouse is also co-incidently in Cunard colours.
 There is a true nautical style aboard with of course, The Famous Mouse at the helm.
+About this, Disney Cruise Lines names four captains for each ship.
+Next to the highest commander; the ships Captain, there are Captain Hook, Captain Jack Sparrow and Captain Mickey...

 As the ship is catering especially for families, she is one of few large cruiseliners that does not have a casino aboard.
 There is of course a great theater where most of all Disney characters are present and all is presented in large-scale Broadway style.
 Where she also cannot do without is two large movietheaters, the Walt Disney Theater and the Buana Vista theater.
 The first one mostly shown movies made by Disney and the second is dedicated to classical films.
+As such, Disney is the only cruiseline cap[able of showing new movies in their thaters at the same day they do premier on land.
 Next up, there are several lounges, nightclubs and bars, as always, and a few pools.
 The main ones are the Cove Pool, that is especially for adults to have a quiet time when children are busy, Goofy's Pool, which is the main pool, and the AquaDunk and the AquaLab pool and waterslide, that is a very exciting waterworld aboard for every age.
 The last one was created in a ships update in october 2013.
 Next to Goofy's Pool is also the giant screen named Funnel Vision due to its location at the back of the first funnel.
 A large sportsdecks and spa-area is also included, but especially cool are the ships restaurants.
 The most fascinating is the Animator's Palate, where during diner a comic is evolving at the walls, changing from grey when diner starts to colourfull drawings when diner ends.
 Then there is Lumiere's, art-deco style French cuisine and the Brazilian style Carioca's Restaurant.
 Palo is serving northern Italian dishes for 18-years or older so it gives a little more quiet space.
 Of course there are also several informal places to dine all day, like the lido restaurant Cabana's, a pizzeria and a hamburgerrestaurant and several outdoor places next to the pools.
 In the main restaurants, there are two seatings, the last one dedicated for more quiet dining as the first one is mostly filled with children under 18.

 Below, a peek-through at Geiranger Fjord, Norway at the 10th of june 2015.